May 20, 2018

 and so many more…

-The goal of your homeopath is to connect your present mental, emotional, and physical state to a specific remedy.
-Oftentimes when a few remedies seem to match a certain case, a homeopath will choose the one that best fits the personality of the patient rather than the physical symptoms presented because the mind is that relevant in determining one’s constitution and thus the course of the disease process.
+The goal of your homeopath is to connect your present mental, emotional, and physical state to a specific remedy–in classical homeopathy, we take one remedy at a time.
+Oftentimes when a few remedies seem to match a certain case (I am not referring to when other constitutions within the persona “peek through” the most apparent one), a homeopath will choose the one that best fits the personality of the patient rather than the physical symptoms presented because the mind is that relevant in determining one’s constitution and thus the course of the disease process.

 *Note that people in a heavy state of disorder are almost always easier to decipher than those in a mild state; the more exacerbated the lower self, the more unique (albeit lowly) traits are expressed.
 People who are relatively well-rounded–physically, mentally, and emotionally balanced–tend to resemble one another, to some extent, via a pleasant, calm, and collected disposition.
 It is only once they fall very ill that their idiosyncrasies come out, their personalities morphed (yet in a way relative to the lessons they must learn in this lifetime…), such as an obsessive tendency to wash their hands or an oddball fear of the heart.